baezortega/CrossSpecies2021/README.md

 ### Step 8: Regression analyses of somatic mutation burdens and rates

-This step applies a range of regression models (simple linear, linear mixed-effects (LME), hierarchical Bayesian, allometric, bootstrapped LME, and phylogenetic generalised least-squares) to quantify the associations between somatic mutation burdens/rates and several biological variables.
+This step applies a range of regression models (simple linear (LM), linear mixed-effects (LME), hierarchical Bayesian normal (BHN), allometric, bootstrapped LME, and phylogenetic generalised least-squares) to quantify the associations between somatic mutation burdens/rates and several biological variables.

 * This step requires R packages `caper`, `nlme`, `RColorBrewer`, `scales` and `rstan` (installed with `sigfit`).
 * This step requires data files produced in Steps 1, 7.
-* The approximate run time of this step is **2 hours** (on 4 CPUs).
+* Parts of this step are run **in parallel**; the number of available CPUs is detected automatically (see l.
+82 in the script).
-* Parts of this step are run in parallel; the number of available CPUs is detected automatically.
+* The estimated run time of this step is **2 hours** (on 4 CPUs).
 * The output files produced include plots of the fitted models for each regression analysis (`output/Regression_Burden-Age_LM.pdf`, `output/Regression_Rates_LME-BHN.pdf`, `output/Regression_Allometric.pdf`, `output/Regression_Lifespan_Bootstrap.pdf`, `output/Regression_Model_Comparison.pdf`)

 This step is performed by the R script `8_Regressions.R`, which is located in the [`scripts`](scripts) directory and can be run either from RStudio (following the instructions at the beginning of the script), or from the terminal using the `Rscript` command as follows.